hmrc/income-tax-mtd-changelog/README.md

 Removed `allowances.electricChargePointAllowance` field for tax year 2025-26 onwards from the following:
 - Request body in Create and Amend Self-Employment Annual Submission
-- Response body in Retrieve a Self-Employment Annual Submission (Note: Previously, only the removal from the request body in Create and Amend Self-Employment Annual Submission was stated.
+- Response body in Retrieve a Self-Employment Annual Submission
-This update now includes the removal from the response body in Retrieve a Self-Employment Annual Submission.)

 Removed HATEOAS links from all endpoints.